emtreila/GRAPHS/assignment-1/README.md

 - **Utilities**
   - Generate random graphs with a specified number of vertices and edges.
   - Copy an existing graph (deep copy).

-- **Console UI**
-  - Menu-driven interface to perform all operations interactively.

 ---